 We can use the AddFilters method like this because it takes an IEnumerable<T> as a parameter and spits out an IEnumerable<T> as a result.
 This makes the types transparent.
-Our proxyArgs.Result implements IEnumerable<T> (the actual type in our case is ObservableCollection<Person>), so we can use this as our parameter.
+Our repoArgs.Result implements IEnumerable<T>, so we can use this as our parameter.
 And the output can be assigned to the PersonListBox.ItemsSource property.

 In a production application, we probably would not want to implement filters this way.
 This is just a simplification so that we can see how the filtering with LINQ and lambdas works.
 One of the problems we would want to avoid in production is the need to refresh the data each time we apply a filter.
 Instead, we could keep an in-memory copy of the data from our service and then apply the filters as needed, potentially by hooking into the Click or Checked events of the checkboxes.
+If you want to see a better implementation, check the PeopleViewer.MVVM project.